onespacemedia/server-management/README.md

 * This project currently makes the assumption that your code is hosted on BitBucket.
 However, the code can be very easily updated to support generic Git hosts, pull requests are welcomed for this.
 * The code takes database credentials from a file on disk, so projects using configuration data stored in environment variables are not currently supported.
-* The application stack consists of Nginx, Supervisor, Gunicorn and PostgreSQL.
+* The application stack consists of Nginx, Supervisor, Gunicorn, Memcached and PostgreSQL.
 * The deployment process will deploy all services onto one machine, it does not support splitting services across multiple machines, though as we're using Ansible it could be possible in the future.
 * Your project is expected to use a virtual environment, with the folder in the same directory as the ``manage.py`` file, and be named ``venv`` or ``.venv``.
 * The deploy script currently logs in as root and installs the base packages as root.
 The application, PostgreSQL server and Supervisor all run under their own users.